SanderGeraedts/Sanderg.nl/src/pages/en/posts/3d-printed-hand-wired-macro-pad-with-raspberry-pi-pico-kmk-&-circuitpython.md

 ![Picture of 3d-printed keypad with 24 keys.
 The number keys are white, the others are yellow.
 All have the legends painted in.](/assets/images/pxl_20220916_075655587.jpg "Don't mind that spot on the = button, it doesn't exist.")

-In this post I want to explain how I created my new macro path, but first maybe an explanation of why I created it.
+In this post I want to explain how I created my new macro pad, but first maybe an explanation of why I created it.
 My ultimate goal is to build a split keyboard, specifically the Redox v1.

 ![Picture of a column staggered split keyboard, the redox v1](/assets/images/redox.webp)

 The thing is that making a whole keyboard right away is brave.
 The last time I successfully soldered was sometime in my youth when I took an electro-mechanics course.
 There's a good chance I'm taking too much on my fork with a full keyboard.
-A macro path is a lot cheaper, less work, and with how I designed it, I can reuse a lot of the parts if it should fail.
+A macro pad is a lot cheaper, less work, and with how I designed it, I can reuse a lot of the parts if it should fail.
 I have so much confidence in myself...

 The Redox, like most split keyboards, has no number pad.
 When I create 3d designs in Fusion 360, I often enter numbers via the number pad because it works faster for me, so it's essential for me, but not essential enough to have it on my desk all the time.